 When I finished Quirk, I took yet another personality test–a five factor assessment, this time.

 I have a love/hate relationship with personality tests.
-I love geeking out over the results, but because I’m a terrible decision maker, making two hundred tiny decisions in a row is torture!
-And I’m not great at answering these questions correctly about my own personality.
-(I can’t help it, I’m a nine.
+I love geeking out over the results.
+However, I’m a terrible decision maker.
+Making two hundred tiny decisions in a row is torture!
+I’m also not great at answering these questions correctly about my own personality.
+(I can’t help it because I’m a nine.
 And an INFP.)

 I’m planning on doing some more reading on the Big Five this year.
 Do you have any recommendations for books or articles?
 Send them my way.